 With respect to the Contracting Parties' obligations to file their audited financial statements within six months of the end of the Contracting Party's fiscal year, if audited financial statements of a Contracting Party were not available to be filed within such time period, the Contracting Party typically provided certain financial information and operating data by the specified date but most of the Contracting Parties did not file formal unaudited financial statements by such date.
-The Contracting Parties timely filed their respective audited financial statements when available (after local government approval) except as to the following: the audited financial statements for the City of Arlington, Texas for the fiscal years ending 2012 and 2013 were both filed with EMMA on 5/22/2014; the audited financial statements for the City of Cedar Hill, Texas for the fiscal years ending 2013 and 2014 were filed with EMMA on 8/21/2014 and 8/11/2015, respectively; and the audited financial statements for the City of Duncanville, Texas for the fiscal year ending 2012 were filed with EMMA on 6/13/2013.
+The Contracting Parties timely filed their respective audited financial statements when available (after local government approval) except as to the following: the audited financial statements for the Town of Addison for the fiscal years ending 2015 were filed with EMMA on 5/2/16; the audited financial statements for the City of Arlington, Texas for the fiscal years ending 2013 were filed with EMMA on 5/22/2014; the audited financial statements for the City of Cedar Hill, Texas for the fiscal years ending 2013 and 2014 were filed with EMMA on 8/21/2014, and 8/11/2015, respectively; the audited financial statements for the City of Dallas, Texas for the fiscal years ending 2014, 2015, and 2016 were filed with EMMA on 6/1/2015, 6/10/2016, and 6/27/2017, respectively and the audited financial statements for the City of Keller, Texas for the fiscal year ending 2015 were filed with EMMA on 5/11/2016.
 In most instances, the applicable Contracting Party did not file a notice of late filing.
 The referenced filing dates for the audited financial statements may not have been immediately linked to the applicable System revenue bonds.

 The filings of audited financial statements noted above are also applicable to the Contracting Parties non-System related undertakings.
-In addition, during the last five years, the cities of Cedar Hill, Dallas and Irving did not provide timely notice of rating changes related to their respective underlying or insured revenue or general obligation debt.
+In addition, during the last five years, the cities of Arlington, Cedar Hill, Dallas, and Irving did not provide timely notice of rating changes related to their respective underlying or insured revenue or general obligation debt.
 Certain of the Contracting Parties did not file certain tables containing operating information under their non-System related undertakings.